-On completion of the programme, students should be able to demonstrate knowledge and understanding of:
+On completion of the programme, students should be able to demonstrate:

-- 1. Concepts, theories and principles of project management and professional practice. - 2.
-The skills of analysis, synthesis and decision-making in the resolution of project challenges. - 3.
-Project management methodologies, innovation and creativity in management across the extended enterprise in a global arena. - 4.
+- 1. Knowledge and understanding of concepts, theories and principles of operations and project management and professional practice in a logistics and supply chain management environment. - 2.
+The skills of analysis, synthesis and decision-making in the resolution of logistics and supply chain management problems. - 3.
+Logistics and supply chain management methodologies, innovation and creativity in management across the extended enterprise in a global arena. - 4.
 The structure of industrial systems and how these systems may be used to meet the varying demands placed on companies. - 5.
 Organisational configuration to achieve more rapid responsiveness to a changing global environment.